 For most of the 2000s, fans wondered where exactly Winona Ryder went.
 Following her 2001 shoplifting scandal, Winona Ryder was ousted from Hollywood for the better part of a decade.
 It was a strange fall from grace for the once-ubiquitous star.

 Ryder was on top of the world in the late '80s and early '90s.
-As a young actress, she had starred in soon-to-be-classics like Bettlejuice, Heathers, and Edward Scissorhands.
+As a young actor, she had starred in soon-to-be-classics like Beetlejuice, Heathers, and Edward Scissorhands.
 Her cool girl vibe and fascinatingly off-kilter performances made her a pop culture icon.
 Parlaying her early fame into bigger roles, Ryder worked with Martin Scorsese in The Age of Innocence and Woody Allen in Celebrity.
-She starred in the indie darling Reality Bites and with Angelina Jolie in Girl, Interrupted, and earned a few Oscar nominations, too.
-She seemed poised for even bigger and better things - so the Winona Ryder shoplifting scandal and the ensuing fallout was perplexing to fans of the immensely talented actress.
+She starred in the indie darling Reality Bites and with Angelina Jolie in Girl, Interrupted, and earned a few Oscar nominations too.
+She seemed poised for even bigger and better things - so the Winona Ryder shoplifting scandal and the ensuing fallout was perplexing to fans of the immensely talented performer.

-Ryder was arrested on December 12, 2001.
-She was accused of stealing $5,560 in merchandise from a Saks Fifth Avenue in Beverly Hills.
-The stolen items included a cashmere Marc Jacobs sweater worth $760, hair accessories, and several pairs of socks.
+Ryder was detained on December 12, 2001.
+She was accused of shoplifting $5,560 in merchandise from Saks Fifth Avenue in Beverly Hills.
+The items included a cashmere Marc Jacobs sweater worth $760, hair accessories, and several pairs of socks.

 The public was confused.
-Why was Ryder, who had been a legitimate Hollywood star for years, stealing items she could clearly afford?
+Why was Ryder, who had been a legitimate Hollywood star for years, taking items she could supposedly afford?

-As for Ryder's take on it, she said, "Psychologically, I must have been at a place where I just wanted to stop.
+As for Ryder's take on it, she told Porter magazine, "Psychologically, I must have been at a place where I just wanted to stop.
 I won’t get into what happened, but it wasn’t what people think."

-Ryder has made no statement on this, but psychologists have suggested that she didn’t even intend on wearing the clothes she had stolen.
+Ryder has made no statement on this, but psychologists have suggested she didn’t even intend to wear the clothes she took.
 Court transcripts suggested she was a habitual shoplifter, and with her history of anxiety and depression, Ryder fit the traditional profile of a kleptomaniac.
-Kleptomaniacs don’t steal for the items themselves, but for the rush.
+Kleptomaniacs don’t take for the items themselves, but for the rush.

 Beverly Hills Police Lt.
-Gary Gilmond described Ryder as “polite and cooperative” after her arrest.
+Gary Gilmond described Ryder as “polite and cooperative” after her detainment.
 Her lawyer then posted the $20,000 bail.
-During the time Ryder was detained, however, Demerol, Percocet, and Vicodin were all found on in her belongings.
-Ryder didn't have a prescription for these medications, and the media began reporting that she was on drugs and having a meltdown.
+During the time Ryder was detained, however, Demerol, Percocet, and Vicodin were all found in her belongings.
+Ryder didn't have a prescription for these medications, and the media began reporting that she was having a meltdown.

-Of the incident, Ryder has said, “That thing that happened, I was starting to have some trouble before that.”
+Of the incident, Ryder told Interview magazine, “That thing that happened, I was starting to have some trouble before that.”